-You can proceed without copyright permission if you are using something that is not copyrightable or is in the public domain, or if you are using it in a way that does not implicate one of the rights of copyright holders or is permitted by a user’s right, such as fair use.
-Information on these topics that is specific to dissertations can be found below.
-For more information on all of these topics, please see our Copyright Basics guide.
+You can proceed without copyright permission if you are using something that is not copyrightable or is in the public domain.
+You also don't need permission if you are using it in a way that does not implicate one of the rights of copyright holders or is permitted by a user’s right, such as fair use.
+If none of these circumstances applies, you need a license to use the work.
+In some cases, an existing license may cover your use.
+In others, you will need to get a new license from the copyright holder.
+For more information on these subjects, please see our Copyright Basics and Obtaining Copyright Permissions guides.

 To avoid trouble on this issue,

 Fair use allows certain uses of copyrighted material without permission from the copyright holder.
 There are four factors to consider when determining whether your use is a fair one.
 You must consider all the factors, but not all the factors have to favor fair use for the use to be fair.
-The outline below explains how the fair use factors and their subfactors apply to using third-party material in a U-M dissertation.
+The outline below explains how the fair use factors and their subfactors apply to using third-party material in a University of Michigan dissertation.

-Having one of the favored purposes from the beginning of the fair use statute (17 U.S.C. § 107) will weigh in favor of fair use.
-Since uses in dissertations serve the purposes of scholarship and research, this favors fair use.
+Uses that fall under one of the favored purposes listed in the fair use statute (17 U.S.C. § 107) or have a nonprofit educational purpose will weigh in favor of fair use.
+Favored purposes include scholarship, research, criticism, and comment.
+Since uses in dissertations often have these purposes, this subfactor favors fair use.

-If the work is unpublished, that will weigh against fair use.
+If the work used is unpublished, that will weigh against fair use.
 However, the fair use statute explicitly states that the unpublished nature of a work will not bar fair use if the use is otherwise fair.
 The outcome of this subfactor varies depending on the work used.

-Using all or much of the work will weigh against fair use.
+Using all or much of the original work will weigh against fair use.
 The outcome of this subfactor varies depending on the use.

 If the licensing market for the use you are making is "traditional, reasonable, or likely to develop," that will weigh against fair use.